 - 16.2.1 If there is an interruption to one or both innings, then a revised target score will be set for the number of overs that the team batting second will have the opportunity of facing.
 This will be calculated using the Duckworth-Lewis Stern method, and a table of par scores will be printed.
-The target set will always be a whole number, and scoring one run less than this target will constitute a Tie. - 16.2.2 If the innings of the side batting second is suspended (with at least 10 overs bowled) and it is not possible for the match to be resumed, the match will be decided by comparison to the DLS 'Par Score', determined at the instant of the suspension by the DLS method. if the score is equal to the par score, the match is tied.
+The target set will always be a whole number, and scoring one run less than this target will constitute a Tie. - 16.2.2 If the innings of the side batting second is suspended (with at least 5 overs bowled) and it is not possible for the match to be resumed, the match will be decided by comparison to the DLS 'Par Score', determined at the instant of the suspension by the DLS method. if the score is equal to the par score, the match is tied.
 Otherwise the result is a victory, or defeat, by the margin of runs by which the score exceeds or falls short of the par score.

 - 16.2.3 If the match is tied, the winner shall be determined by a Super Over (see appendix 3).
 If the Super Over is a tie, then unless exceptional circumstances arise (see paragraph 24 of Appendix 3) one subsequent Super Over shall be played to decide the winner.
-If this second Super Over ends in a tie, or if the umpires decide that it is not possible to play a Super Over, the result shall be decided by way of a bowl-out (see appendix 4). - 16.2.4 In the originally scheduled match, a result can only be achieved if both teams have had the opportunity of facing a minimum of 10 overs.
-If a result cannot be achieved in the original match because both teams have not had an opportunity of facing a minimum of 10 overs, then the match shall be replayed on the published replay date. - 16.2.5 In a replayed match, if a result cannot be achieved because both teams have not had the opportunity of facing a minimum of 10 overs, then the match shall be decided by a bowl-out (see appendix 4).
+If this second Super Over ends in a tie, or if the umpires decide that it is not possible to play a Super Over, the result shall be decided by way of a bowl-out (see appendix 4). - 16.3.5 In the event of Bowl Out failing to produce a result, the winner will be determined by the toss of a coin.